nvidia-holoscan/holoscan-sdk/docs/holoscan_operators_extensions.md

 ___

-### HoloHub
+### Holohub

-Visit the [HoloHub repository](https://github.com/nvidia-holoscan/holohub) to find a collection of additional Holoscan operators and extensions.
+Holohub is an open collection of reusable Holoscan operators, applications, workflows, and supporting tools designed to accelerate Holoscan-based development.
+You can browse the full set of operators directly in the [Holohub repository](https://github.com/nvidia-holoscan/holohub/tree/main/operators) or explore them with detailed documentation and search features on the [Holohub documentation website](https://nvidia-holoscan.github.io/holohub/operators/).
+For a quick overview of Holohub, see the {ref}`Holohub Overview <holohub>`.